SUNDAY, Nov 10, 2019, 4 - 8PM. Sensory Borrowing, by Arianna Khmelniuk.

 This month’s residency is generously supported by Atlanta-based graphic designer and creative director Sarah Lawrence.
-This is a free event taking place in a private home: 1460 Desoto Ave SW, Atlanta, GA 30310.
-All are welcome.
+This is a free event taking place in a private home.

 SUNDAY, May 5, 2019, 3PM - 9PM: A Thousand Todays Are Not Enough: TORI TINSLEY

 Tori Tinsley’s installation, A Thousand Todays Are Not Enough, is about beginnings that contain their endings.
 The work is the culmination of Tori’s month-long studio residency.
 Tori created this work in and for the studio space, throughout the month of April, as the first resident of the Volatile Parts micro-studio.
 A Thousand Todays Are Not Enough will be on view for just one day: